postsharp/Metalama.Documentation/content/conceptual/using/fabrics/adding-aspects.md

 In this article, you will learn how to use _fabrics_ to add aspects to your targets _programmatically_.

+## When to use fabrics

+Fabrics allow you to add all aspects from a central place.
+You should use fabrics instead of custom attributes when the decision to add an aspect to a declaration can be easily expressed as a _rule_, and when this rule only depends on the metadata of the declaration, like its name, signature, parent type, implemented interfaces, custom attributes, or any other detail exposed by the [code model](xref:xref:Metalama.Framework.Code).

+For instance, if you want to add logging to all public methods of all public types of a namespace, it is better to do it using a fabric.

+Conversely, it may not be a good idea to use a fabric to add caching to all methods that start with the word _Get_ because you may end up creating more problems than you solve.
+Caching is typically an aspect that you would hand-pick, and custom attributes are a better approach in this case.

 ## Adding aspects using fabrics

 To add aspects using fabrics: